QGreenland-Net/qgreenland-net.github.io/notes/2024-04-08_dev-standup.md

 * Can use DataONE API to read.
 * The ([DataONE Investigator's Toolkit (ITK)](https://releases.dataone.org/online/api-documentation-v2.0.1/design/itk-overview.html))
   allows retrieving datasets.
-    * Also has tools for publishing, publishing, modifying datasets.
+    * Also has tools for publishing & modifying datasets.
 * DataONE does versioning using a "prior version" link in new dataset versions.
   The old one stays ~forever.
   UI always takes you to most recent, but old ones can still be cited.